futursolo/botodesu/docs/index.rst

 ---------------
 Wait, what? automatically expanding?
 How does it work?

-Unlike the other libraries, the api methods is not pre-defined in this library, they are defined on the first invocation of the method.
+Unlike the other libraries, the api methods are not pre-defined in this library, they are defined on the first invocation of the method.
-The arguments during the invocation become the corresponding fields in the form-data which will be encoded into json or urlencoded or multipart and be submitted with a POST request to the telegram server.
-Thus, all the arguments provided when invoking the api methods should be keyword arguments, because Botodesu has no knowledge of the telegram api in advanced.
+The arguments during the invocation become the corresponding fields in the form-data which will then be encoded into json or urlencoded or multipart and be submitted with a POST request to the telegram server.
+Thus, all the arguments provided when invoking the api methods should be keyword arguments, because Botodesu has no knowledge of the Telegram API in advanced.

 Also, to be comply with the PEP8, Botodesu will automatically remove all the underscores for the api methods.

 .. note:: The Telegram API methods are **case-insensitive**.

-.. tip:: the content of the response of Botodesu can be accessed as attributes if no conflict methods can be found in the dict class.
+.. tip:: The content of the response of Botodesu can be accessed as attributes if no conflict methods can be found in the dict class.

 .. important::